 Humanity’s second chance

-The ancient Hebrews believed that God sent a flood to wash away all human civilization, but he gave Noah, his family, and a few animals a second chance.
-(They famously survive in an ark.)
+The ancient Hebrews believed that God sent a flood to wash away this violent civilization, but he gave Noah, his family, and a few animals a second chance.
+(They famously survive the waters in an ark.)

 Once again, God blesses humanity with power and authority over the world.
 But this time, God adds a caveat: don’t kill each other.
 God warns that if you shed someone’s blood, then someone else is going to come for you.
 The cycle of violence just ended in the flood—and God warns the people of earth not to restart that cycle (Gn 9:1–6).